 Topic #3: Example Web Scraping (30 minutes)

 To integrate the first several sections (on data format, APIs, and web requests), we will provide a complete example that includes scraping data from Twitter that mentions particular companies and financial data of those companies.
 We will explain how to process and clean the data using tools in R, and we will use sentiment analysis to compare the type of Tweet with financial information from the companies.
-The latter topic is not intended for in-depth exploration but, rather, provides an complete example of a question one might ask as well as how to go about trying to answer that question.
+The latter topic is not intended for in-depth exploration but, rather, provides a more complete example of a question one might ask as well as how to go about trying to answer that question.
 If time permits, we will allow groups to explore the data (and the Twitter API) on their own and walk around to help answer questions they might have about approaching certain problems.

-Topic #4: Wrapup (5-10 minutes)
+Topic #4: Wrap-up (5-10 minutes)

 Finally, the presenters will answer audience questions and help with technical problems encountered during previous sections.
 The presenters will provide additional materials for participants to read for self-study and include links to useful materials for approaching different web-scraping problems.